Lab 10: Accessibility

 Step 2: Writing Alt Text for Images and Visualizations

 Screen readers can’t automatically interpret the meaning of visual elements like SVG charts or images.
 Without additional context, users who rely on assistive technologies may miss key information.
-In this section, we’ll learn how to make our pie chart accessible by adding meaningful descriptions that screen readers can detect and announce.
+In this section, we’ll learn how to make our bar chart accessible by adding meaningful descriptions that screen readers can detect and announce.

 Writing good alt text helps convey what the image is and why it matters.
 For data visualizations, this means focusing on the key trends, outliers, or takeaways.